deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 - __Customization__ - There are tons of themes available for use straight away.
 If you don't like them, you can customize them, or create your own from scratch, assuming you know HTML, CSS, Javascript, Liquid, and FrontMatter (before this migration I hadn't heard of Liquid or FrontMatter).
 - __It's Free__ - I can host my Jekyll site on GitHub Pages for free!

+### Why didn't I go to some other free hosted service

+There are a ton of [free blog hosting options](https://www.techradar.com/news/the-best-free-blogging-sites) out there, even programming focused ones like [dev.to](https://dev.to), so why did I decide to go this route?

+I originally started my blog with [GeeksWithBlogs.net](http://geekswithblogs.net).
+A couple years after starting my blog, they announced that they were shutting down (although they still seem to be around today, **head-scratch*).
+With the thought of losing all of the hard work I had put into my blog content (even if it wasn't great), it was then that I decided I was going to move into a self-hosted blog alternative.
+One where even if my provider disappeared one day, I wouldn't lose all of my hard work.
+Luckily there was an existing process for exporting from GeeksWithBlogs to WordPress, and that's what I went with.
+With WordPress I would be able to have database backups and manually put my files into source control.
+Back then (circa 2012), this was very appealing.
+I wouldn't be relying on a 3rd party service anymore, and would truly own (and host) my content.
+I decided to self-host my WordPress site so that I wouldn't be relying on some 3rd party provider that might go under again, and so that I had more options between themes and plugins to use, while not subjecting my readers invasive advertisements.

+Fast-forward 7 years; being able to natively store my blog in source control with free hosting is even more appealing.

 ## How I migrated from WordPress to Jekyll

 If you're starting a new blog or website from scratch, using Jekyll is pretty straightforward and you can get up and running in a few minutes.
 I had a lot of existing content in WordPress that I wanted to migrate though, so I used the [WordPress to Jekyll Exporter plugin](https://github.com/benbalter/wordpress-to-jekyll-exporter), which worked great.
 I did have a problem with it at first though, in that [it kept generating a zero-byte zip file](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues/145).
 Fortunately I was able to just roll it back from v2.3.0 to 2.2.3 and that version worked properly.